 This will be my first Mother’s Day as a mom, and I am bursting with thoughts and feelings.
 So much work, energy, healing, and luck went into making this possible.
 I have been open about my journey of motherhood with chronic illness – my fears of not being able to conceive, but also of getting pregnant and then being too sick to be a good mom.
 Being pregnant in the first half of this pandemic and then raising an unvaccinated baby as the world opens up (despite no end to the virus) have been adventures of their own.
 I feel eternally grateful for the support of my Friends in the Fight – my community of patients and their loved ones who get what it’s like to live with chronic illness.

 While I’ve had an outpouring of love and encouragement from my Friends, I’ve had an even larger spout of questions!
-My not-yet-parent patient Friends are always eager to hear more about what it’s like.
-I remember that feeling myself, before deciding it was time to give parenthood a go.
+My not-yet-parent patient Friends are always eager to hear more about what motherhood with chronic illness is like.
+I remember feeling like that myself, before deciding it was time to give parenthood a go.
 I genuinely didn’t know – could I do this?
 Could my body withstand pregnancy?
 Childbirth?
-Would I have the energy to enjoy parenthood?
+Would I have the energy to enjoy motherhood with chronic illness?
 Was there anything I could or should do beforehand to give myself and my child the best chance?

 And so, on this my very first Mother’s Day, I’d like to share the insights I’ve learned about being a sick mom: